 The European Union has a long-standing history of pig farming.
-Millennia of experience and centuries of technological developments have shaped the current From Farm to Fork strategy, which follows the whole production process to define the highest standards in the world.
+Millennia of experience and centuries of technological developments have shaped the current strategy, which follows the whole production process to define the highest standards in the world.

 Due to its popularity and importance, the pig farming industry developed fast over the centuries, and the small family farms turned into one of the most relevant industries in the European Union.
 Traditional farmers saw the need of investing in technology, genetics, nutrition and integration to create the modern and sustainable industry that we have today.

 Today, the EU is the second pork producer (after China) and the largest exporter of pork and pork products in the world.
 This was achieved thanks to the strong foundations of pig farming in Europe and the highest standards in the world for sustainability, food safety, animal welfare, traceability, quality and taste making EU Pork, the smart choice.

-The food safety policy of the European Commission regarding food from animal origin such as pork is implemented from Farm to Fork, that is, controlling the whole meat production chain.
+The food safety policy of the European Commission regarding food from animal origin such as pork is implemented controlling the whole meat production chain.
 The main objective of this policy is to ensure high levels of consumer health protection and benefit consumer interest.

 These safety standards determine strict principles for food production, starting from the animal feed and medication used up to the transportation, slaughtering, cutting, processing and packaging of the final product.